How Social Security Survivor Benefits Work

 Social Security Survivor benefits financial advisor ridgewood nj financial advisor poughkeepsie ny cfp independent ria wealth management.

 Social Security survivor benefits are paid to spouses and dependents of the deceased to serve as an additional income stream.
-While these benefits are likely to only partially replace lost income, the program does intend to provide some financial relief for day-to-day living expenses.
+While these benefits typically only replace a portion of lost income, the program does intend to provide some financial relief for day-to-day living expenses.
+Here's a little more about them…

 How survivor benefits work for surviving spouses